peritus/hashedassets/src/hashedassets/hashedassets.rst

 Verbose mode with -v
 ++++++++++++++++++++

-If we tell the command to be quiet, it does not print what it is doing:
+Usually the program does not print anything if it everything works as expected:

->>> system("hashedassets -q maps/map2.txt input/*.txt input/*/*.txt output/")
+>>> system("hashedassets maps/map2.txt input/*.txt input/*/*.txt output/")

-If we tell the command to be more verbose, it logs more information:
+You can tell the program to log more information (using ``-v``), optionally multiple times to see what's going on inside:

 >>> system("hashedassets -v maps/map3.txt input/*.txt input/*/*.txt output/")
 cp 'input/foo.txt' 'output/C-7Hteo_D9vJXQ3UfzxbwnXaijM.txt'